Phone Systems 101

 What is a phone system and what does it do?

 A phone system is basically a hub for all your phones and phone processing.
-Traditionally phone lines woudl be ordered from a provider then once installed, a basic phone would be installed that could be purchased from Office Depot or any similar store.
-However, as businesses started to grow, they needed to have a better solution; a solution that allowed intercom between extensions, capability of having more than 2-4 lines connected to the system, voicemail, auto attendant, etc. All these features are not able to provided by these base-line phones therefore the need for the phone system arose.
+Traditionally, phone lines would be ordered from a provider.
+Once the phone line was installed, a basic phone would be purchased from Office Deport or any similar store.
+However, as businesses started to grow, they needed to have a better solution; a solution that allowed intercommunications between extensions, capability of having more than 2-4 lines connected to the system, voicemail, auto attendant, etc. All these features are not able to be provided by these base-line phones.
+Therefore, the need for the phone system arose.

 All the cabling for your office will run to a central point and terminated.
 Your phone system will install on that wall with that cabling.
 The phone lines from your provider will connect into your phone system and your in-house cabling will connect into your phone system as well.
 Now the job of the phone system is to provide every phone with those phone lines.
 The phone system acts as the center of all communication both inside the office and calls made externally.